Veggie Tray

 Servings and Cooking Time

-This veggie tray serves 6-8 people.
-Preparation time is approximately 20 minutes, and no cooking time is required.
+This veggie tray serves approximately 6-8 people.
+Preparation time is about 20 minutes, and there is no cooking time involved.

 Nutritional Value